Western swing

-The movement was an outgrowth of jazz.
-The music is an amalgamation of rural, cowboy, polka, old-time, Dixieland jazz, and blues blended with swing; and played by a hot string band often augmented with drums, saxophones, pianos and, notably, the steel guitar.
+The movement was an outgrowth of country music and jazz.
+The music is an amalgamation of rural, cowboy, polka, early Honky Tonk, old-time, Dixieland jazz, and blues blended with swing; and played by a hot string band often augmented with drums, saxophones, pianos and, notably, the steel guitar.
 The electrically amplified stringed instruments, especially the steel guitar, give the music a distinctive sound.
-Later incarnations have also included overtones of bebop.

 Western swing differs in several ways from the music played by the nationally popular horn-driven big swing bands of the same era.
-In Western bands, even fully orchestrated bands, vocals, and other instruments followed the fiddle's lead.
-Additionally, although popular horn bands tended to arrange and score their music, most Western bands improvised freely, either by soloists or collectively.
+In Western bands, even fully orchestrated bands, vocals, and other instruments followed the fiddle's lead, though like popular horn-led bands that arranged and scored their music, most Western bands improvised freely, either by soloists or collectively.

-Prominent groups during the peak of Western swing's popularity included The Light Crust Doughboys, Bob Wills and the Texas Playboys, Milton Brown and His Musical Brownies, Spade Cooley and His Orchestra and Hank Thompson And His Brazos Valley Boys.
-Contemporary groups include Commander Cody and His Lost Planet Airmen, Asleep at the Wheel, Big Sandy & His Fly-Rite Boys and the Hot Club of Cowtown.

 According to country singer Merle Travis, "Western swing is nothing more than a group of talented country boys, unschooled in music, but playing the music they feel, beating a solid two-four rhythm to the harmonies that buzz around their brains.
 When it escapes in all its musical glory, my friend, you have Western swing."